Mohit-1/discord-bot/README.md

 #### Pre-requisites-
 `redis-server and redis-cli`

-`supervisord` (To ensure that the process running the bot is highly available)
+`supervisord` (To ensure that the process running the bot is highly available, refer to sample_supervisord.conf for orchestrating the process using supervisor)

 #### Usage-